A Human Rights Paradox? The Isolated Indigenous Peoples in the Amazon and the Non State Space

 Viser innførsler relatert til tittel, forfatter og emneord.

 Does a coastal State have the right to use potentially lethal force against submarines in its internal waters and territorial sea?
 Andreassen, Ingrid Solstad (Master thesis; Mastergradsoppgave, 2015-09-01)Submarine intrusions were a major security issue for several coastal states in the aftermath of World War II and during the Cold War.
-Recent incidents suggest that this might not only be a problem that belongs to the past. ...
+Recent incidents suggest that this might not only be a problem that belongs to the past.
+How may then a coastal State defend itself against such intrusions?
+Is the coastal State entitled to use force?
+If yes, do human rights influence the legality of the use of force? ...